emcparland/dmspOTUs/mmetsp18s/README.md

 seqmagick convert query.sto query.align.fa
 ```

-Place your OTUs into the 18S phylogeny
+Place your OTUs into the 18S phylogeny.
 *Make sure you have read the pplacer documentation to be sure these flag choices are appropriate for your questions.*
 ```
 pplacer -o query.align.jplace -p --keep-at-most 10 -c refpkg query.align.fa